Rene Fortaleza

-Rene Fortaleza (born 30 October 1954 – October 17, 2003) was a Filipino boxer, coach, judge, and executive.
+Renato "Rene" Fortaleza (October 30, 1954 – October 17, 2003) was a Filipino boxer, coach, judge, and executive.
 He competed in the men's flyweight event at the 1972 Summer Olympics.
 There, he lost to Fujio Nagai of Japan.
 After retiring, he became the secretary-general of the Amateur Boxing Association of the Philippines.

 Personal life

 Fortaleza came from a boxing family.
 Three of his seven brothers, Ric, Roger, and Rey, became boxers.
 He studied at Far Eastern University, where he also worked as a security officer.

 Career

 Fortaleza won the featherweight gold during the 1971 Asian Youth Boxing Championships, which led to his Olympic stint.
 The following year, he competed in the men's flyweight event at the 1972 Summer Olympics.
 There, he lost to Fujio Nagai of Japan.
 He then won the silver medal in the 1975 Asian Boxing Championships and a gold medal in the 1979 ASEAN Boxing Championships.